 There are digital tools available that enable students with visual impairments to access digital math and more resources are being developed!
-As educators, we know that a kindergarten student is not ready for algebra; and, we do not wait to introduce math until 8th grade.
+As educators, we know that a kindergarten student is not ready for algebra; and, we do not wait to introduce numbers and math facts until 8th grade.
 We systematically introduce basic math - including simplistic algebra concepts - in early elementary school so that students are ready for "pre-algebra" class in 8th grade and algebra class in 9th grade.
 As we transition to digital math resources and activities, we must also consciously introduce and teach the tech skills and concepts that are necessary to use these higher math digital tools.

 21st century classrooms are no longer limited to traditional educational materials such as print textbooks; and, students have more tools than a lead pencil and paper.
 Today's classrooms are multimedia classrooms - students are using interactive applications and are creating multimedia materials.
 Many school districts have first grade tech standards that include using and creating multimedia presentations (PowerPoint, Google Slides, or Keynote), spreadsheets, and other multimedia tools (annotation, videos, book creation, etc.) These powerful educational applications are fully integrated into elementary classrooms and are typically accessible for students with visual impairments.
 TVIs and general education teachers are working together so that students who rely on a screen reader are successful with these mainstream classroom applications.